Miami Nonimmigrant Visa Lawyer

 - Form I-864 – Affidavit of support

 Fiancé(e) K-1 nonimmigrant visas: The fiancé(e) K-1 nonimmigrant visa permits the foreign-citizen fiancé(e) of a U.S. Citizen to travel to the United States for the purpose of reuniting and getting married to the U.S. Citizen.
 Once issued, the K-1 nonimmigrant visa allows your fiancé(e) to enter the United States for 90 days so that your marriage ceremony can take place.
 A civil marriage is required within those 90 days.
-If the fiancé(e) has a child (under 21 and unmarried), a K-2 nonimmigrant visa may be available to him or her join.
+If the fiancé(e) has a child (under 21 and unmarried), a K-2 nonimmigrant visa may be available to him or her to join.

 Once you marry, the fiancé(e) may apply for permanent residence and remain in the United States while U.S. Citizenship and Immigration Services ("USCIS") processes the application.
 The K-1 fiancé(e) status automatically expires after 90 days.
 It cannot be extended.
 The fiancé(e) should leave the United States at the end of the 90 days if you do not marry.